 This is an important step in improving the quality of mental health inpatient care for the local population.
 Following the move of adult inpatient services to Sherwood Oaks, this will leave Mental Health Services for Older People at Millbrook, allowing space for significant modifications to the unit and improvements to the environment.
 The Trust will continue to involve staff, patients, service users, carers and local organisations in these developments.
-More information is available on the Latest News on the Trust website.

 The Trust is committed to involving service users and carers in the development of the new hospital.
 Please see Sherwood Oaks Steering Group Involvement Group page to read about how this is happening.
 If you are interested in contributing to the co-design of these areas please contact email@example.com.